Carl Lewis

-His accomplishments have led to numerous accolades, including being voted "World Athlete of the Century" by the International Association of Athletics Federations and "Sportsman of the Century" by the International Olympic Committee, "Olympian of the Century" by Sports Illustrated and "Athlete of the Year" by Track & Field News in 1982, 1983, and 1984.
+His accomplishments have led to numerous accolades, including being voted "World Athlete of the Century" by the International Association of Athletics Federations, "Sportsman of the Century" by the International Olympic Committee, "Olympian of the Century" by Sports Illustrated and "Athlete of the Year" by Track & Field News in 1982, 1983, and 1984.

-After retiring from his athletics career, Lewis became an actor and has appeared in a number of films.
+After retiring from athletics, Lewis became an actor and has appeared in a number of films.
 In 2011, he attempted to run for a seat as a Democrat in the New Jersey Senate, but was removed from the ballot due to the state's residency requirement.
-Lewis owns a marketing and branding company named C.L.E.G., which markets and brands products and services including his own.
+Lewis owns a marketing and branding company named C.L.E.G., which markets and brands products and services, including his own.

 Athletic career

 Fame as a competitive athlete

 Frederick Carlton Lewis was born in Birmingham, Alabama, on July 1, 1961, the son of William Lewis (1927–1987) and Evelyn née Lawler Lewis.
 His mother was a hurdler on the 1951 Pan-Am team.
 His elder brother Cleveland Lewis played professional soccer for the Memphis Rogues.
 His parents ran a local athletics club that provided a crucial influence on both him and his sister, Carol.
 She became an elite long jumper, finishing ninth at the 1984 Olympics and taking bronze at the 1983 World Championships.

 Lewis was initially coached by his father, who also coached other local athletes to elite status.
 At age 13, Lewis began competing in the long jump, and he emerged as a promising athlete while coached by Andy Dudek and Paul Minore at Willingboro High School in his hometown of Willingboro Township, New Jersey.
 He achieved the ranking of fourth on the all-time World Junior list of long jumpers.